Miriam Josi & Stella Lee Prowse

 Their work explores growth, decay and waste, with the goal to develop regenerative methods of fabrication while honoring beauty in the process.
 Situated at the intersections of design, art, biology, and agriculture, Aléa’s practice blurs the boundaries between disciplines.

-Aléa’s mission is to establish a deeper relationship between the natural and built environment by designing autonomous place-based systems for a post-fossil fuel future.
-Aléa’s aim is to take a critical approach to biodesign to avoid a trajectory of exploitation and control of nature and to instead imagine new ways of making that interact and share control and benefits with the other-than-human.
+Our mission is to establish a deeper relationship between the natural and built environment by designing autonomous place-based systems for a post-fossil fuel future.
+Our aim is to take a critical approach to biodesign to avoid a trajectory of exploitation and control of nature and to instead imagine new ways of making that interact and share control and benefits with the other-than-human.

-Transmission: Considering education as key to transform design into a tool for change, Aléa’s aim is to share their methodology and approach.
-Miriam Josi and Stella Lee Prowse lecture and teach at various leading design schools and institutions.
+Transmission: Education is key to transforming design into a tool for change.
+We share our methodology through lectures and teaching at leading design schools and institutions.

-Collaboration: Project-based collaborations with other designers, brands, companies and institutions materialise in reimagined and evocative materials, processes, systems, installations, set designs, objects and images.
+Collaboration: We partner with designers, brands, and institutions to create innovative materials, processes, systems, and designs.

 Exhibitions/events/talks: